 - Abx resistance is often serotype-specific.

-- Serotype 19A has emerged as predominant pathogen.
+- Serotype 19A has emerged as predominant pathogen following increased immunization.

-- Penicillin resistance is increasing due to "replacement strains" associated with extensive use of Prevnar 7 (13) vaccine with emergence of 19A strain and more recently serotypes 6C and 35.
+- Penicillin resistance is increasing due to "replacement strains" associated with extensive use of Prevnar (PCV-7, now PCV-13) vaccine with emergence of 19A strain and more recently serotypes 6C and 35.
 These serotypes are relatively non-susceptible to penicillin.